 - Carrying a backpack or heavy purse slung over one shoulder

-“FHP leads to long term muscle strain, disc herniation, arthritis, and pinched nerves.”
+According to the Mayo Clinic, FHP leads to “long-term muscle strain, disc herniation, arthritis, and pinched nerves.”

 Lie face down on the floor, with your hands overlapped and held on your lower back.
 Lift and extend your head and shoulders up, while squeezing your shoulder blades together.
 Hold for three seconds, and repeat 15 times.
 Do this three times per day.

 Overlap your fingers and place both hands behind your head.
 Use your hands to push your head down so your chin goes toward your chest.
-Do NOT lower your head and then press with your hands, as this defeats the idea of the stretch.
+Do NOT lower your head and then press with your hands, as this defeats the purpose of the stretch.
 Hold the stretch for 20 seconds and return to the upright position.
 You should feel a stretch between your shoulders.
 Repeat three times.
 Do this three times per day.

 Stand with both feet parallel behind (but in the center of) a doorframe.
 Place one arm 90-degrees along the side of the doorframe facing you.
 If your right arm is touching the frame, then your right foot takes a long step forward.
 Be sure to bend your knee, as if you were really trying to walk forward.
 You should feel a nice stretch across your chest.
 If not, turn your body to the left.
 Hold for 20 seconds.
 Repeat three times then switch sides.
 Do this three times per day.

 Here are a few simple ways to adjust your daily activities to prevent FHP from taking hold in your body—or from returning after balance is achieved:

-- Make sure the top of your computer screen is level with your eyes, and about two feet away from your face.
+- Make sure the top of your computer screen is level with your eyes and about two feet away from your face.